Email Service

 Gmail as an email provider

-The password associated with your Google account is, since May 2022, no longer valid to use Gmail as an email provider in Intrexx.
+As of May 2022, you can no longer use the password associated with your Google account to use Gmail as your email provider in Intrexx.

 Error: